 The second problem lies in the difficulty of spotting HDGC early.
-Its initial symptoms are very non-specific (stomach acidity and burping for example), so easy to miss.
-And without clear symptoms, early detection relies solely on analysis of gastric cells looking for loss of e-cadherin on the membrane (a malfunctioning e-cadherin also leaves the membrane to go inside the cell to be destroyed) trying to catch the early steps of the disease.
+Its initial symptoms are very non-specific (stomach acidity and burping for example), so they are easy to miss.
+And without clear symptoms, early detection relies solely on analysis of gastric cells looking for a loss of e-cadherin on the membrane (a malfunctioning e-cadherin also leaves the membrane to go inside the cell to be destroyed) trying to catch the early steps of the disease.
 But visual detection is not a reliable control method.
 To make things worse, not all e-cadherin mutations can cause HDGC, some are neutral/innocuous (meaning that they do not affect its function) making the identification and monitoring of those at risk of disease even more problematic.

 So there has been a major effort to improve HDGC detection, and it is here that Sanches’ algorithm steps in.
-Their algorithm brings many advantages – it is semi-automated what allows on one hand the human operators to resort to their experience to choose the more representative cells, and on the other to rely on the computer to normalise results from cells with very different sizes and shapes to work even with very heterogeneous cell populations.
+Their algorithm brings many advantages – it is semi-automated which allows on one hand the human operators to resort to their experience to choose the more representative cells, and on the other to rely on the computer to normalize results from cells with very different sizes and shapes to work even with very heterogeneous cell populations.
 Resorting to images means that the cells are hardly disturbed.
-All these details assure that the results are extremely accurate and representative of what is happening in live cells/individuals.
+All these details ensure that the results are extremely accurate and representative of what is happening in live cells/individuals.

 But how does the method actually work?

 The software starts by collecting multiple fluorescence images of the protein in a cell population, and from their data generates “maps” of the protein distribution for that population.
-From these it then constructs a 2D virtual image of a “typical cell” (for that specific population), and calculates a new parameter called maximum mean ratio (MMR), which quantifies the sharpness of the protein fluorescence peak (so effectively measures the protein quantity).
+From these, it then constructs a 2D virtual image of a “typical cell” (for that specific population), and calculates a new parameter called maximum mean ratio (MMR), which quantifies the sharpness of the protein fluorescence peak (so effectively measures the protein quantity).
 In HDGC experiments, a high MMR meant that e-cadherin has high expression by the membrane (as it should), and low levels inside of the cell.

 To see if this data could be used to improve the clinical management of HDGC, next the researchers used the algorithm to compare cells with working e-cadherins, with those carrying mutations that made the protein non-functional/useless (so cancer prone).
 The idea was, that since normal e-cadherin is on the membrane and its malfunctioning form moves inside the cell to be destroyed, the new algorithm, by providing the location of e-cadherin, should be able to identify individuals at risk of HDGC.

 And in fact, after constructing 2D images of the two types of cells, the distinction was clear.
 Normal cells (or those with neutral/innocuous mutations) produced an image of a fluorescence circle with a clear centre (which represented the absence of protein inside the cell), while those with malfunctioning e-cadherin (that can lead to HDGC) showed a full fluorescence circle (the fluorescence in the centre represented e-cadherin inside cell).
-Additionally, these last cells had much lower MMR than normal, meaning less e-cadherin by the membrane and, in consequence, a weaker cell-to-cell adhesion what agreed with their propensity to cancer.
+Additionally, these last cells had much lower MMR than normal, meaning less e-cadherin by the membrane and, in consequence, a weaker cell-to-cell adhesion which agreed with their propensity to cancer.
 “Our algorithm was not only able to pinpoint the protein location, but also to quantify it in each cellular compartment.
 While the MMR value gave us the protein dispersion.” – resumed Seruca

-In conclusion, with a combination of 2D images and quantitative “maps” it should now be much easier for researchers (and in the future clinicians) to quickly and reliably identify those individuals with mutations that lead e-cadherin to lose its function, and who, as result, are prone to develop HDGC and should be put under close monitoring for early signs of disease.
+In conclusion, with a combination of 2D images and quantitative “maps” it should now be much easier for researchers (and in the future clinicians) to quickly and reliably identify those individuals with mutations that lead e-cadherin to lose their function, and who, as result, are prone to develop HDGC and should be put under close monitoring for early signs of disease.

-“Our algorithm can now be used as a complementary approach to evaluate the pathogenicity of E-cadherin muations.”- says Seruca – “Moreover, it can be applied to a wide range of proteins and, more importantly, to diseases characterized by aberrant protein expression or trafficking deregulation. “
+“Our algorithm can now be used as a complementary approach to evaluate the pathogenicity of E-cadherin mutations.”- says Seruca – “Moreover, it can be applied to a wide range of proteins and, more importantly, to diseases characterized by aberrant protein expression or trafficking deregulation. “

-And although the study has focused on HDGC, e-cadherin mutations are known to be involved in a variety of other cancers including breast, colorectal, thyroid and ovarian so these new results could also be applied to them.
+And although the study has focused on HDGC, e-cadherin mutations are known to be involved in a variety of other cancers including breast, colorectal, thyroid, and ovarian so these new results could also be applied to them.